VividCortex/angular-recaptcha/README.md

 Recent Changelog
 ----------------

+- 3.0.0 - Removed the need to include the Google recaptcha api.
 - 2.2.3 - Removed _cleanup_ after creating the captcha element.
 - 2.0.1 - Fixed onload when using ng-route and recaptcha is placed in a secondary view.
 - 2.0.0 - Rewritten service to support new reCaptcha